TOP

 Setting up the keyboard or gamepad

-Click on the button you want to reconfigure.
+If you want to reconfigure these buttons, click on the button you want to reconfigure.
 Press the new keyboard key or gamepad button to change it.
 Repeat the process for every other button you want to configure or reconfigure.
 Close when you're done.

 Loading a game